jasmine95dn/gan-exp-childish-idea/README.md

 ## Why 2 versions?
 In the source code that I've received from my course, some hyperparameters have been changed.
 As I was so naive to run it without checking, I took the second run to see whether my naiveness influenced my experiments.
 Hmm...

+## Future work
+I'm considering to rerun the 2 again to see how would the history losses in both models and the accuracies might look like.
+Maybe I found out something more about this...